Stability Conditions and Maximal Green Sequences in Abelian Categories: Introduction

-The first main result of this paper characterizes which stability functions induce maximal green sequences in $\A$, see Theorem \ref{maximalgreensequences}:

-\begin{theorem} Let $\phi:\A\ra \P$ be a stability function that admits no maximal phase.
+The first main result of this paper characterises which stability functions induce maximal green sequences in $\A$. \begin{theorem}[Theorem \ref{maximalgreensequences}] Let $\phi:\A\ra \P$ be a stability function that admits no maximal phase.
 Then $\phi$ induces a maximal green sequence of torsion classes in $\A$ if and only if $\phi$ is a discrete stability function inducing only finitely many different torsion classes $\T_p$. \end{theorem}

 The wall and chamber structure of a module category has been introduced by Bridgeland in \cite{B16} to give an algebraic interpretation of scattering diagrams studied in mirror symmetry by Gross, Hacking, Keel and Kontsevich, see \cite{GHKK}.
 It has been shown in \cite{BSTw&c} that all functorially finite torsion classes of an algebra can be obtained from its wall and chamber structure.
 We consider in this paper more generally abelian categories $\A$ with finitely many simple objects.
 In this context, we provide a construction of stability functions on $\A$ that conjecturally induce all its maximal green sequences.
 These stability functions are induced by certain curves, called \textit{red paths} in the wall and chamber structure of $\A$.
 In particular we show that red paths give a non-trivial compatibility between the stability conditions introduced by King in \cite{Ki} and the stability functions introduced by Rudakov in \cite{Ru}.
-As a consequence, we show that the wall and chamber structure of an algebra can be recovered using red paths, see theorem \ref{paths}.
+As a consequence, we show that the wall and chamber structure of an algebra can be recovered using red paths, see Theorem \ref{paths}.

 This paper is a revised version of one part of a preprint \cite{BST}.
 We would like to point to the paper \cite{BCZ} by Barnard, Carrol and Zhu which obtains proposition \ref{mutation} in the context of module categories of finite dimensional algebras over an algebraically closed field.